 - Food-Info.net: a useful site which is run by Wageningen University in the Netherlands, which focuses on European related food topics.

 - Lovefoodhatewaste: this site doesn’t specifically have a health focus but it is great for meal planning, portion control, reducing waste and saving money.

-- NHS Choices Live Well: information on healthy eating, debunking fad diets, weight loss plans, a weight loss forum, food safety, meal and snack ideas and recipes; including the “One You Easy Meals” app.
+- NHS Choices Live Well: UK based information on healthy eating, debunking fad diets, weight loss plans, a weight loss forum, food safety, meal and snack ideas and recipes; including the “One You Easy Meals” app.

 - Ask For Evidence: a fantastic campaign which aims to make the world more evidence based by encouraging us all to “ask to evidence”, you can submit questionable claims that you come across via their website, they also have resources for explaining evidence and of course a dedicated section for “Food and Diet”.